mootools/mootools-core/Docs/Plugins/Sortables.md

 ### Arguments:

-1. index    - int or false; index of the list to serialize.
+1. index    - (*mixed*, optional) An integer or boolean false. index of the list to serialize.
 Omit or pass false to serialize all lists.
-2. modifier - function to override the default output of the sortables.
+2. modifier - (*function*, optional) A function to override the default output of the sortables.
 See Examples below

 ### Examples: